ackama/rails-template/README.md

 -m https://raw.githubusercontent.com/ackama/rails-template/main/template.rb
 ```

-Once you’ve installed this template as your default, then all you have to do is run:
+Once you've installed this template as your default, then all you have to do is run:

 ```
 rails new --database=postgresql blog